The data submission portal enables laboratories to submit data to the Brain Image Library. The key processes to submit data are:

 There are many supported ways to upload files into the landing zone directory through the BIL data transfer nodes including rsync, Globus, sftp, and scp.

-Using rsync to upload.brainimagelibrary.org: An example uploading all data in the directory (mouse1) as user testuser through the data transfer node upload.brainimagelibrary.org to the submission collection landing zone (abcdef0123456789)is shown below:
+An example of uploading all data in the directory (mouse1) as user testuser through the data transfer node upload.brainimagelibrary.org to the submission landing zone (abcdef0123456789) is shown below:

 $ rsync -lrtpDvP mouse1 testuser@upload.brainimagelibrary.org:/bil/lz/testuser/abcdef0123456789